lozyue/AnimeSearcherUI/README.md

 # AnimeUI Document with part of source.

-This is the User Guidance Document of advance use.
+This is the User Guidance Document of senior use.

 And you can find part of the source code about utils and themes respectively in the `src` and `animeUI/themes` directory.